tadeaspetak/santa/README.md

 ### Participants

 The `participants` array defines the participants in your Secret Santa.
+Use commands underneath the `participants` parent command (`add`, `delete` and `edit`) to manage your participants.

-You have the following options:
+Each participant has the following attributes:

 - `email` (required): participant email address (must be unique)
 - `salutation` (required): a salutation used when replacing the `%{recipientSalutation}` variable in the [email template](#email-template)